-In patients with COVID-19 pneumonia, we suggest avoiding prolonged steroid use to mitigate the risk of strongyloidiasis.
+In patients with COVID-19 pneumonia, we suggest avoiding using prolonged steroids to mitigate the risk of Strongyloidiasis.
 For those who will still require steroids as part of COVID-19 treatment, a high index of suspicion and epidemiological risk assessment are the cornerstones for the diagnosis.
-In such patients, a screening test and an empirical treatment for Strongyloides should be considered to have a better outcome.
+In such patients, we should consider a screening test and an empirical treatment for Strongyloides to have a better outcome.